rgommers/scipy/MESON_BUILD.md

 pytest scipy
 ```

-At the moment (3 July 2021) not all submodules will work, given that Meson
-support is still a work-in-progress.
-Within the next two weeks, everything
-should work (on Linux at least).
+Current status (24 July) is that the full test suite passes on Linux with
+OpenBLAS.
+And there is CI on this fork to keep it that way.
+Other platforms are
+not tested yet.
 The current status is already good enough to
 work on both build related issues (e.g. build warnings, debugging some C/C++
-extension) and is much smoother than working with the default `distutils` based
+extension) and on general SciPy development.
+It is already a much smoother than
-build one gets with `python setup.py develop`.
+working with the default `distutils`-based build one gets with
+`python setup.py develop`.

 The above configure-build-install-test docs are useful to understand and for
 working on build improvements (you don't need to install for that to, for